Growing Texas Lantana: Top Tips for Lantana urticoides

 Texas lantana is known for its low maintenance needs.
 They’re salt-tolerant and deer-resistant.
 They love hot, dry weather and are drought-tolerant.
 The plants let you know when they need water by drooping or wilting.

-It’s also pest-resistant.
+I find they are also largely free from common garden pests.
 However, these plants don’t tolerate insecticide soaps.
 Don’t ever spray lantana with an insecticide soap, as it can kill the plant.

 The Texas lantana’s foliage can be an irritant and cause a rash.
 If you have sensitive skin, use gloves when handling the plants.